hashicorp/terraform-provider-vsphere/website/docs/r/nas_datastore.html.markdown

   v3) or `NFS41` (to denote NFS v4.1).
 Default: `NFS`.
 Forces a new resource if changed.
-* `remote_hosts` - (Required) The hostnames or IP addresses of the remote server or servers.
+* `remote_hosts` - (Required) The hostnames or IP addresses of the remote servers.
 Only one element should be present for NFS v3 but multiple can be present for NFS v4.1.
 Forces a new resource if changed.
 * `remote_path` - (Required) The remote path of the mount point.
 Forces a new resource if changed.